 If you have deep coloring, then the second determining factor is whether you look better in warm colors or cool colors.
 If cool colors flatter you best, then you are determined to be a “Deep Winter.”
 However, the most important factor is that you are “Deep” so wearing what was considered a traditional “winter” color that is light in color won’t work for you.
 In fact, you can wear some of the deep colors of Autumn as well.
 Deep Chocolates or Deep Forest Green will look great on you, for example.

 Later systems utilized another aspect that really wasn't included in the 12 season system.
-I will talk about it further in the 16 season system.
+I will talk about it further as wel talk about how it evolved over time.